-Over the whole three year period, the assessment of performance would be:
+Over the whole four year period, the assessment of performance would be:

-Strong performance Poorer performance Housing services Rent collected Voids - rent loss Homeless referrals who received an Gross rent arrears due offer of housing Offers made to homeless referrals that Tenancy offers refused resulted in a let (special circs 22/23 - New tenancies sustained - existing take out?) tenants New tenancies sustained - statutory Court actions and evictions homeless Antisocial behaviour cases resolved Abandonments (2022/23)
+Strong performance Poorer performance Housing services Rent collected Voids - rent loss Homeless referrals who received an Gross rent arrears due offer of housing Offers made to homeless referrals that Tenancy offers refused resulted in a let (special circs 22/23 - New tenancies sustained - existing take out?) tenants • New tenancies sustaine New tenancies sustained - statutory Court actions and evictions homeless Antisocial behaviour cases resolved Abandonments (2022/23)

 Strong performance Poorer performance

 Repairs and Maintenance

-Time to complete repairs (emergency Average days to re-let empty properties

-and non-emergency) Tenant satisfaction with the home
+Time to complete repairs (emergency and non-emergency) Average days to re-let empty properties Tenant satisfaction with the home

 Repairs complete right first time

 Completion of gas safety checks

 Tenant satisfaction with repairs service

 Properties meeting SHQS and EESSH

-The service areas where significant improvement is needed are void management and to a lesser extent arrears management, as described below.
-The time taken to re-let empty properties has shown significant improvement in the post-COVID period which offers good prospects for the future.
+The service areas where improvements are needed are void management and to a lesser extent arrears management, as described below.
+The time taken to re-let empty properties has shown continued improvement in the post-COVID period which offers good prospects for the future.